ut-issl/s2e-documents/Tutorials/HowToMakeNewComponents.md

 ## 4. Make an initialize file for the clock sensor

-- Usually, we want to change the parameters of components without rebuild such as noise properties, mounting coordinates, and so on.
+- Usually, we want to change the parameters of components without rebuilding such as noise properties, mounting coordinates, and so on.
 So this section explains how to make an initialize file for the `ClockSensor`.

 1. Copy the following files in the directory `./Tutorials/SampleCode/ClockSensor` to the directory `s2e-user/src/Components`.
    - `InitClockSensor.cpp`